Ch'oe Ch'angik: Timeline

 In June 1923, Ch'oe Ch'angik returned to Korea and became a member of the Korean Labor Society.
 In July of that year he helped found the Korea Communist Youth Alliance and served as a commissioner.
 By September he was arrested by the police while leading a Korean Labor Conference meeting.
 In April 1924, Ch'oe took part in the founding of the Joseon Youth Alliance and was elected to the group's central executive committee.
 Eight months later he helped found the Socialist Alliance (an organization not affiliated with the Seoul Youth Association) and was elected to serve as a member of its executive committee.

 Following his graduation Ch'oe traveled to the Communist International World Congress as a representative of the Seoul Youth Association.
-During his return home he became involved with Kim Chwajin's Sinmin group, a rebel community in Sinmin province, Manchuria.
+During his return home he became involved with Kim Chwajin's Korean People's Association in Manchuria.
 Ch'oe eventually worked to create a communist league within the organization.

 Ch'oe eventually seceded from Kim's group in October 1925 and returned to Korea.
 In the same month Japanese officials arrested him for his involvement with the Sinmin group along with Han Bin, Lee Kyung-ho and Lee Young.
 In 1926, Ch'oe and Park Du-hui, a member of the Sinmin group, were selected to attend a communist conference in Vladivostok of Russian far east.
 While there he joined efforts to start a national party assembly.
 In 1927, upon returning to Korea, he joined, and became an executive, of the Communist Party of Korea.
 In February 1928 Ch'oe was imprisoned for the so-called "Third Communist Party of Korea Incident".
 He escaped from prison in 1935.